A Randomized Linearly Convergent Frank-Wolfe-type Method for Smooth Convex Minimization over the Spectrahedron: Numerical Experiments

 \section{Numerical Experiments}

-We conduct numerical experiments with synthetic data for the problem of recovering a ground truth matrix in $\mS^n$ from random linear measurements.
-We use a smilier setup and methodology to the one considered in previous works \cite{garber2023linear, ding2020spectral}.
+We conduct numerical experiments with synthetic data for the problem of recovering a low-rank ground truth matrix in $\mS^n$ from random linear measurements under two noise models: one in which the measurements are perturbed with isotropic (Gaussian) noise, and we use a standard least squares (LS) estimator.
+We refer to this as the \textit{LS setting}.
+In the second model, only a constant fraction of measurements are grossly corrupted, and we use the Huber loss for robust estimation.
+We refer to this as the \textit{Huber setting}.
+We use a similar setup and methodology to the one considered in previous works \cite{garber2023linear, ding2020spectral}.
 Concretely, we consider the following optimization problem: